Benju13/Benju13/README.md

-👋 Howdy, My name is Benju.
+👋 Howdy!
+My name is Benju.
 I am third year PhD student at Texas A&M University.
 I am broadly interested in forest ecology, carbon allocation and data analysis.
 I use techniiques such as eddy covariance and modelling to understand forest carbon dynamics.
 Feel free to reach me at Benju.baniya@tamu.edu

 <!---